owncloud/ocis/ocis/deployment/ocis_wopi.md

 The next container is oCIS itself in a configuration like the [oCIS with Traefik example]({{< ref "ocis_traefik" >}}), except that for this example a custom mimetype configuration is used.

-There are three oCIS app driver containers that register Collabora, OnlyOffice and CodiMD at the app registry.
+There are three oCIS app driver containers that register Collabora and OnlyOffice at the app registry.

-The last four containers are the WOPI server, Collabora, OnlyOffice and CodiMD.
+The last four containers are the WOPI server, Collabora and OnlyOffice.

 ## Server Deployment